ahshabayek/Brain/logseq/version-files/base/pages/Machine learning.md

 - Is a sub field of #[[Artificial Intelligence]]
 - Gives the ability to predict outcomes without being explicitly programmed.
-- [[machine learning]] is about creating and implementing algorithms that let machines receive data an us it for:
+- [[Machine learning]] is about creating and implementing algorithms that let machines receive data an us it for:
 	- predictions
 	- patterns
 	- recommendations